BreuerChristian/ChatGPT-Windows-Shortcut-App/README.md

 - Global shortcut (default `Ctrl+G` followed by `G`) toggles the window.
 - Tray icon with options to show/hide the window, change the hotkey, and quit the application.
-- Hotkey can be changed using the tray icon menu.
+ - The hotkey can be changed using the tray icon menu.
 - Uses a simple dark theme for a clean look.

 ## Running